A large parking area with sign is on NH Route 11, 4.2 miles north of Alton Bay.

 Multiple trails (Mt.
 Major/Main Trail, Brook Trail, and Boulder Loop) lead to the summit providing options for a round trip hike ranging from 3 to 3.9 miles.
 Be aware that the upper ledges are steep and dangerous in wet or icy conditions.
 The Brook Trail is a good alternative route in such conditions and an option for a more gradual descent that offers views from the open west ridge that are not duplicated by the Mt.
 Major/Main trail.

 NH Forest Explorer

 Want mobile maps of the trails to take with you?
-Try our new web-based trails app called NH Forest Explorer!
-To see our mobile maps and trails interpretation, go to forestsociety.org/FE in your browser and select "Mt.
+Try our new mobile-friendly website called NH Forest Explorer!
+To see our FREE maps and trails interpretation using a smartphone, go to forestsociety.org/FE in your browser and select "Mt.
 Major Reservation" from the drop-down menu.
 Enter your email address to register and start exploring!

 A Conservation Success Story

 A coalition of organizations, led by the Society for the Protection of NH Forests, the Lakes Region Conservation Trust, and the Belknap Range Conservation Coalition, successfully raised $1.6 million to conserve key parcels of land on and surrounding Mt.
 Major in 2015.
 This is the first step in the long-term stewardship of this icon mountain, and the Forest Society is still working to protect additional lands and trails on Mt.
 Major!